What is an Emergency Fund?

 Executing Your Plan

-When you calculate you total household expenses, the final tally that covers half a year of expenses may be overwhelming.
+When you calculate your total household expenses, the final tally that covers half a year of expenses may be overwhelming.
 It’s important to stay focused and remind yourself that you have to start from somewhere.
 The key to reaching your goal is making consistent contributions.
 If you approach it as if you were paying another bill, it will quickly become a habit.
 For those barely making ends meet, remember every penny counts.
 Even if you are only able to set aside $5 a day, it will accumulate to a nice sum of $1,825 within a year.

 Keep in mind there are other ways to free up cash to add to your emergency fund.
 Collecting change at the end of each day is a great way to establish good savings habits and teach your children an important financial lesson.
 You can also request rate reductions from your credit card companies to lower your monthly interest rates.
 Furthermore, you can save a lot of money by downgrading services and memberships or comparing prices.
 There are dozens of other ways to trim the fat and live within a strict budget.

-The sole purpose of building an emergency fund is to ensure that you can maintain a normal lifestyle when life throws you a curve ball.
-This money should only be used for true emergencies, so look into a separate, high-interest savings account for safekeeping.
+The sole purpose of building an emergency fund is to ensure that you can maintain a normal lifestyle when life throws you a curveball.
+This money should only be used for true emergencies, so look into separate, high-interest savings account for safekeeping.
 This will deter you when you are tempted to dip into your funds.
 On the other hand, it will still give you quick access to liquid assets when you need it.
 Having an emergency fund gives you room to breathe during difficult financial times.

 - Money Hacks You Should Be Doing While in Quarantine